cholcombe973/isilon/README.md

-# Rust API client for swagger
+# Rust API client for Isilon

 Isilon SDK - Language bindings for the OneFS API